 Why Is My Air Conditioner Leaking Water?

-Water is a natural result of the cooling process.
+Water is a natural result of air conditioning.
 Your air conditioner has two systems, one outside and one inside.
-The indoor unit has an evaporator coil that cools warm air as it blows over it.
-Condensation forms as the air cools, flows into a drain pan and goes out of your house through a condensate drain line.
+The indoor unit includes an evaporator coil that cools warm air as it moves over it.
+Condensation forms as the air cools, drips into a drain pan and goes out of your house through a condensate drain line.

 Drain Line Is Plugged

 As time passes, mold can block the condensate drain line.
-This can lead to water leaking inside your house.
+This can result in water backing up inside your home.
 Our H&C Heating and Cooling professionals can break up clogs and get water flowing again smoothly.
-Give us a call at 301-960-3247 for help.
+Reach us at 301-960-3247 for assistance.

 Air Filter Needs to Be Changed